-In the Test JDBC Data Sources screen, the connections should be tested automatically.
+9. In the Test JDBC Data Sources screen, the connections should be tested automatically.
 The Status column displays the results.
 Ensure that all connections were successful.
 If not, click Previous to return to the previous screen and correct your entries.

-Click Next when all the connections are successful.

-- 10. In the Select Optional Configuration screen, select Managed Servers, Cluster and Machines, and then Deployment and services.
-Click Next. - 11.
+- 10. In the Select Optional Configuration screen, select the following:

+- JMS Distributed Destinations

+- Managed Servers, Clusters, and Machines

+- Deployments and Services

+- 11. In the Select JMS Distributed Destination Type screen: - Select UDD from the drop down list for UMSJMSystemResource. - Select UDD from the drop down list for SOAJMSModule. - 12.
 In the Configure Managed Servers screen, add the required managed servers.

 A server called soa\server1 is created automatically.
-Rename this to WLS\ SOA1 and give it the attributes listed in Table 5-1.
+Rename this to WLS\SOA1 and give it the attributes listed in Table 5-1.
 Then, add a new server called WLS\SOA2.
 The WLS\WSM1 and WLS\WSM2 managed servers should already be present because they are part of the domain that you are extending.
 In the end, the list of managed servers should match that in Table 5-1.